PanGalacticTech/project_template/[1]HL_requirements_capture.md

 its scope & implementation can be adapted to suit projects of varying complexity._

 _______________________________________________________________________________________________________________________________________________________
-## [1.1]Project Brief Description
+## [1.1]Project Brief
-_The project brief should contain an outline of the proposed project, with enough detail to derive a comprehensive list of requirements._
+_The project brief should contain an outline of the proposed project, with enough detail to derive a comprehensive list of requirements.
+The format, layout and information provided can be tailored to project complexity_

-### Example Project Brief - [USB Saver Tool]
+### Example Project Brief - [ISOpower]

-> The client requires a PCB to protect laptops and personal devices from damage
-> while programming or powering USB enabled embedded systems projects during
-> development & prototyping.
+> PCB required to host DC-DC converters, to convert 24V DC power supply into operating voltages for ISO Experimental containers.
+> The containers house 4 experiments, each requires 12v for motor power, and 5v for Arduino via USB.
+> Additional 5v power channel is required for future proofing, additional control infrastructure etc.
+> Power requirements set out in specification below.

+#### Optional Featuress
+_Any features or functions that are optional should be stated here_
+>  1. Report Status & current usage for sustainabilty and maintainance purposes.
+>  2. Individual remote control of channel power.
+>  3. Improve power distribution to avoid damage to barrel jack connectors.

+#### Power Specifications
+_Specific requirements for subsystems should be documented at this stage_ a/ steady power usage of 20W 1.7A at 12V (Maxxon AMax 32 236668	Graphite brushes, 20 Watt) b/ peak power usage of 69W 5.7A at 12V (when motor stalled) c/ 5V power for the Raspberry pis, typically 2.5A per Raspberry Pi; four raspberry pi connections, 1 connection for power to nano iot 33 monitoring chip.

+### Design Tradeoffs
+_Space for discussion and weighing up of features that may or may not be required_

 _The project brief may also contain information on currently available similar products, and a brief description of the features they lack_ <- NOTE: Would this be too much info for this kind of doc?
 Should a seperate process be carried out on receipt of the requirements to look for existing COTS (Consumer Off The Shelf) options?